baizea99/Project-3/README.md

 **Project Overview:**
 * Business solution applies to the Entertainment Industry

-* Text needed for Emotion Detection derived from the following data sources:
+* Text needed for Sentiment Analysis derived from the following data sources:
     * Movie Reviews

  **Types of Sentiment Analysis**